-Berms were constructed by ARCO in the 1980s along several reaches of the upper Clark Fork River to help prevent surface runoff events on slickens1.
+ARCO constructed berms in the 1980s along several reaches of the upper Clark Fork River to help prevent surface runoff events on slickens2.
 The berms were initially constructed as a stop-gap measure to prevent acute events.
 These berms were built with local earthen material (often contaminated) and typically positioned at the margins of severely-contaminated meander tabs.
 The berms have played a significant role in both preventing rainfall-related fish kill events, and hindering channel migration in the UCFR.
 After 30+ years with minimal maintenance (and several recent years of anomalously-high streamflow), the berms continue to erode and fail, exposing the river to once-contained contamination.

 There are still several lateral miles of berm complexes that persist in the UCFR (in varying conditions).
 Most of the remaining berms are approximately 2-3 feet in height above the existing bankfull floodplain elevation.
-Although some berm complexes remain intact and functioning, many of the berms are experiencing significant sloughing and continue to erode and fail (Figure 7).
-The CFC first documented major berm failure at slicken #10 in 2017.
-Since that initial failure (which started as a 1-2 foot breach), a mature side channel has formed through the slicken that as of June 2020 is over 30 feet wide.
-Berm failure not only increases avulsion hazard, it also may increase the likelihood of surface runoff events.
-Slicken #5 was contained and somewhat stable until at least 2018, when significant berm sloughing was noted.
-In September 2019, a large rainfall event resulted in a complete failure at the downstream end of the meander tab on slicken #5, releasing contaminated water directly into the Clark Fork.
+Although some berm complexes remain intact and functioning, many of the berms are experiencing significant sloughing and continue to erode and fail (Figure 1).

+A prime example is slicken #10 in Phase 3B.
+CFC first documented major berm failure at this slicken in 2017.
+Since that initial failure (which started as a 1-2 foot breach), a mature side channel has formed through the slicken that, as of summer 2021, is more than 30 feet wide (Figure 4).

+Berm failure not only increases avulsion hazard, it also may increase the likelihood of surface runoff events, as has occurred at slicken #6 in Phase 3A.
+This slicken was contained and somewhat stable until at least 2018, when significant berm sloughing was noted.
+In September 2019 a large rainfall event resulted in a complete failure at the downstream end of the meander tab, releasing contaminated water directly into the Clark Fork.